One login for everything,Authelia.

 How does Authelia integrate with a reverse proxy?

-It uses forward auth.
+Authelia uses forward auth (also called external or auth_request).
 The reverse proxy intercepts each request and asks Authelia whether the user is authenticated and authorized.
-If yes, the request passes through; if not, the user is redirected to the login portal.
-Nginx uses auth_request; Traefik uses a forwardAuth middleware.
+If yes, the request passes through; if not, the user is redirected to Authelia's login portal.
+Nginx uses auth_request, and Traefik uses a forwardAuth middleware.

 What port does Authelia run on?

-Authelia listens on port 9091 by default, but it is configurable.
-It must operate under SSL/TLS, so you terminate HTTPS at your reverse proxy and forward authenticated traffic to Authelia and your backend services.
+Authelia listens on port 9091 by default, but this is configurable.
+It must operate under SSL/TLS, so in practice you terminate HTTPS at your reverse proxy and forward authenticated traffic to Authelia and your backend services.